- What are overhangs and bridges? They are parts of a 3D print that extend beyond the layer below, creating an angle with the vertical or horizontal.

 Adjust Your Slicer Settings

-First, adjust your slicer settings to use the lowest layer thickness possible.
-This is effective when printing a difficult 3D printer overhang because there is less material being deposited with each pass of your print head.
+First, adjust your slicing software to use the lowest layer thickness feasible.
+This basic setting reduces the amount of material extruded with each pass of your print head.

 Second, change your shell settings/perimeters so that you printing from the inside out instead of the outside in.
 This will help anchor your topmost layer to the layer underneath as you print.